Block Island Southeast Light: Description and history

 The original optic was a first order Fresnel lens standing about 12 ft tall with four circular wicks burning lard (pig) oil.
 The lard oil was replaced by kerosene in the 1880s.
 The lens was modified in 1929 to rotate floating on a pool of mercury, at first driven by a clockwork mechanism, which was replaced by a small electric motor.

 In 1990, the Coast Guard deactivated the light and replaced it with a nearby steel tower.
 Because of ongoing erosion of the bluffs, in 1993 the entire 2,000 ton structure was moved about 300 ft back from the cliffs.
 After the move, the Coast Guard decided not to retain the rotating mercury float lens, but instead installed the first order fixed lens which had been removed in 1980 from the Cape Lookout Lighthouse.
 Ownership of the lighthouse was transferred in 1992 to the Southeast Lighthouse Foundation, which is dedicated to its preservation.

 The light was listed on the National Register of Historic Places in 1990, and designated a National Historic Landmark in 1997.
 The latter designation was made in recognition of the light's historic importance as an aid to navigation, and for its sophisticated architecture, which was only matched by the Cleveland Light, which was demolished in the early 20th century.
 As of its 1997 designation, it was one of only 12 lighthouses which used a first-order Fresnel lens.

+The Southeast Lighthouse Foundation, which owns and manages the lighthouse, has filed lawsuits to block offshore wind farms.
+The organization has argued that offshore wind farms harm "our ocean view."

 Museum

 The lighthouse has a small museum and gift shop in the base of the tower.
-The tower is open during the summer season offering guided tours to the top, for a fee of $10 as of September 2015.
+The tower is open during the summer season offering guided tours to the top, for a fee of $15 as of June 2024.
 Proceeds from tours are used for restoration of the lighthouse.